 The national banking regulator - the Australian Prudential Regulation Authority (APRA) - introduced a home loan serviceability buffer in December 2014.
 At that time, APRA required banks to assess all home loans against a floor rate of 7% or at 2% above the interest rate to be paid by the borrower – whatever was higher.

 APRA’s serviceability buffer applies to banks, credit unions, and building societies.
 APRA does not regulate non-bank lenders which are regulated by the Australian Securities and Investments Commission (ASIC).
-However, non-bank lenders also apply the serviceability buffer to comply with ASIC’s responsible lending laws.
+However, many non-bank lenders also apply a serviceability buffer to comply with ASIC’s responsible lending laws although ASIC does not enforce a set number.

 What is the difference between the serviceability buffer and the debt to income ratio?